deokudev/speedetail-homepage/src/app/reference/main-user-interface/page.md

 ## Browse viewed notes

-As you view your notes, Inkdrop remembers in what order you opened them.
+As you view your notes, Speedetail remembers in what order you opened them.
 It lets you go through the history of the viewed notes back and forth.

 There're several options to see the viewed notes: